MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ---
 # Get started with WebView2 in Win32 apps

 In this article, get started creating your first WebView2 app and learn about the main features of [WebView2][MicrosoftDeveloperMicrosoftEdgeWebview2].
 For more information about individual WebView2 APIs, navigate to [API reference][Webview2ReferenceWin32].

+> [!NOTE]
+> This tutorial refers to Win32 WebView2 sample code.
+To view or clone the GitHub repo, navigate to [Win32 WebView2 Getting Started Guide code][Win32GithubCode].

 ## Prerequisites